jmeegan2/MapKit-App/DevLog.md

 5/9
 Currently working on clearing the search results when u click on a different locationField so its not the first thing that pops up during ur new search

-5/10
-Working on implementing user location access current issue:
-2023-05-10 22:14:45.035191-0400 MapKit_App[99705:1966006] This app has attempted to access privacy-sensitive data without a usage description.
-The app's Info.plist must contain an “NSLocationWhenInUseUsageDescription” key with a string value explaining to the user how the app uses this data
-()